 Description: Maps an EMD designator to an IBIS component or EMD module.

-Usage Rules: The [EMD Designator Map] keyword must be followed by a list of all the EMD designators.
+Usage Rules: The [EMD Designator Map] keyword must be followed by a list of all the EMD designators (also called reference designators in industry).
 Each EMD designator is followed by the file reference of a .ibs [Component] name or .emd [Begin EMD] name.

 For the context in this <# TBD> Electrical Module Description section, a “designator” shall be one line in the data following [EMD Designator Map].